SOME ASK: "What, exactly, are reparations?"

 SOME ASK: "How does that apply to the USA?"

-The United States has consistently, and lawfully, engaged in human rights violations and profound violence - from enslavement to genocide and displacement of the Indigenous people, to lynchings, to housing and education inequities -- even before gaining nationhood.
+The United States has consistently, and lawfully, engaged in human rights violations and profound violence - from the displacement of various groups of Indigenous people and genocide, to the enslavement of Africans and Black Americans, to lynchings, to medical experimentation and atrocities committed to each of those groups -- even before gaining nationhood.

 Do you remember the phrase: "40 acres and a mule"?
 It was a promise made to formerly enslaved people, towards the close of the Civil War.
 Some got the land and mule, only to have them taken away as soon as white southerners saw the Union army retreat.
 Most never got them.